jspaaks/2022-ieee/README.md

 export APIKEY_GITHUB=<your github username>:<the token value>
 ```

 &#9733; Great!
-Now let's try running `fairtally` on longer list of URLs.
+Now let's try running `fairtally` on a longer list of URLs.
 You can make your own, or use the code snippet below, or use the list below:

 ```shell
 # More information on GitHub API here: